theintern/intern/README.md

 Zenput, Alfresco, Esri, HSBC, ING, Intuit, and more.
 It’s also the testing framework of choice for [growing numbers of open-source projects](https://github.com/search?p=2&q=tests+filename%3Aintern.js&ref=searchresults&type=Code&utf8=%E2%9C%93).

+Note that this documentation is for Intern 4 master.

+* For the latest Intern 4 pre-release docs, please see [the release README](https://github.com/theintern/intern/tree/4.0.0-alpha.5).
+* For Intern 3 docs, please see [the Intern tutorial](https://github.com/theintern/intern-tutorial).

 ## Quick start

-Note that these instructions are for Intern 4 alpha.
-For Intern 3 instructions, please see [the Intern tutorial](https://github.com/theintern/intern-tutorial).

 1. Install from npm